kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 end
 ```

-Update Application Controller to configure current_user and to let know what rails should do if the user is not authenticated
+Update Application Controller to configure current_user.

+We also let rails know what should happen if the user is not authenticated successfully.

 ```rb
 class ApplicationController < ActionController::Base